Policy Payment Term

 background-image-desktop-widget

 When you purchase a Term Life Insurance policy, you must pay the premiums to keep your policy active.
 Although the policy payment terms differ by insurance companies, there are several types to choose from.
-Each of these premium payment terms provides different benefits, so you can find one that's best for you and your loved ones.
+Each premium payment term provides different benefits.
+Find the best for you and your loved ones.

-In a single premium payment, you pay for your entire premium in a single amount.
-This can be paid for in a lump sum or a single instalment, and the insurer will provide you with coverage until your term life insurance policy expires.
+One premium payment, you pay for your entire premium in a single amount.
+This can be paid for in a lump sum or a single instalment, and the insurer will provide coverage until your term Life Insurance policy expires.
+In simple terms, Single pay involves paying a lump sum premium upfront, which covers the entire policy term.

 Carousel Circle Pattern